 To ensure that the power plan's resource strategy will provide an adequate supply, adequacy reserve margins have been added to the portfolio model as minimum resource acquisition limits.
 In other words, if the model's economic resource acquisition does not measure up to the energy or capacity ARM thresholds; new resources will be added until ARM conditions are satisfied.
-When checking to see if the capacity ARM is satisfied, the associated system capacity contributions for combined-cycle turbines and for energy efficiency savings are used.
+When checking to see if the capacity ARM is satisfied, the associated system capacity contributions for all new resources are used.

-In order to test that the ARM requirement produces an adequate supply, the LOLP for specific years out of specific futures from the RPM analysis can be assessed.
-The test is considered successful if the LOLP is close to the Council's five percent standard.
-In practice, however, due to the "lumpiness" of resource size and due to lead-time considerations and uncertainty in load, a test would be considered successful if the resulting LOLP falls within a range of about three to five percent.
+In order to test that the ARM requirement produces an adequate supply, the LOLP for specific years, out of specific futures from the RPM analysis can be assessed.
+The test is considered successful if the LOLP is close to the Council's 5 percent standard.
+In practice, however, due to the "lumpiness" of resource size and due to lead-time considerations and uncertainty in load, a test would be considered successful if the resulting LOLP falls within a range of about 2 to 5 percent.
+These tests have been done for various load forecasts over various time periods and the results show that for cases when the loads are equal to or greater than the medium forecast, resulting LOLP values tend to fall between the 2 and 5 percent acceptable margin.
+For low load cases, resulting LOLP values are commonly close to zero because in these cases the RPM builds for economy and not for adequacy.